jonasbucherETH/sushi_internship/README.md

 * IMPORTANT: now the colours change for all plots at the same time, but there are some errors.
   * reason: all have same input: selectizeInput(inputId = "select", ...)
   * would be great if it works, otherwise change to specific name per tab
+* Some problems with the titles; check for better solutions

 ### Questions/Unclarities
 * Scaling: Give the option to the user or not?